timdiels/chicken_turtle_project/docs/developer_guide.rst

 pre-commits as to not incur the performance hit of waiting for a SIP package to compile.

-pytest-testmon is not compatible with pytest-xdist, --maxfail, --ff, --lf and --cov to name a few.
+`pytest-testmon` is not compatible with `pytest-xdist`, `--maxfail`, `--ff`, `--lf` and `--cov` to name a few.
 It sometimes misses changes that do cause test failures.
 For these reasons, we default to using xdist instead of testmon.
 We may revisit testmon once it supports xdist.
-You can still install and use --testmon yourself, you probably shouldn't add --testmon to setup.cfg though as that would allow for commits with failing tests.
+You can still install and use `--testmon` yourself, you probably shouldn't add `--testmon` to `setup.cfg` though as that would allow for commits with failing tests.

-It is guaranteed that any release commit can be checked out and by installing requirements.txt, all tests will succeed.
+It is guaranteed that any release commit can be checked out and by installing `requirements.txt`, all tests will succeed.
 We cannot guarantee this for commits with editable requirements.
 We could require one to first ensure the editable requirement's repo is clean, and the commit has been pushed.
 We could then pin onto that particular commit.
 But this is too restrictive; you would no longer